emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

     name: str
 ```

-As we can see above, Dataclasses automates the creation of `__init__()` constructor method and all we need is to state the object and its type.
+As we can see above, Dataclasses automates the creation of the `__init__()` constructor method and, all we need is to state the object and its type(s).

-We can even go further and create a method in the dataclass method as such
+We can even go further and create a method in the dataclass object as done below;

 ```python
 from dataclass import dataclass